open-oni/plugin_featured_content/README.md

       'date': '1878-01-03',
       'edition': 1,
       'sequence': 2,
-      'caption': 'This is the second one'
+      'caption': 'This is the second page of an issue' },
-  },
 )
 ```

-You must hand enter the pages that you would like to appear as featured.
-If you enter more pages than your max NUMBER, then a subset will be selected randomly (each day) from your featured set.
+If you enter more `PAGES` than your max `NUMBER`, a subset will be selected randomly (each day) from your featured set.
 You can get the information for lccn, date, edition, and sequence from the URL for an individual page.

 `http://newspapers.uni.edu/lccn/sn83045350/1878-01-03/ed-1/seq-1/`

-`edition` will typically always be 1, unless if the paper has morning and evening runs, etc
+- `edition` will typically always be 1, unless if the paper has morning and evening runs, etc
-`sequence` refers to the page number, so 1 is also a good choice if you want the front page of a particular day
+- `sequence` refers to the page number, so 1 is also a good choice if you want the front page of a particular day

+## Customizing the Template

-You may also want to change the text on the featured content page.
+You may want to change the text on the featured content page.
 Open up `templates/featured.html` and add any HTML you need in `{% block featured_description %}`

-You will likely need to restart your app before you see the changes!

 ## API use